Trianon (sorority): Demise

 The circumstances and exact dates of the sorority's formal dissolution, if there was such, are unknown.
-Butler University's archives have their chapter active as of 1974.
+Butler University's archives have their chapter active as of 1974 and it is known to have been active until at least May 1977.
 Nothing is known about the demise of the Cincinnati chapter.
-All that is known is that Trianon Sorority is now a defunct organization.
+Trianon Sorority is now a defunct organization.

-The Butler chapter was active until at least May 1977.
-There were still actives in the sorority, but how were they involved is unknown.

 Symbols

-The sorority's membership pin had "a yellow gold chevron-like base supporting a cluster of peaks upon which the letter T is superimposed.
-It may be plain or jeweled as follows: four pearls and three blue sapphires in the base; white sapphire or diamond above the T. The pearls arising from the base are symbolic of the other units of the organization.
+The sorority's membership pin had "a yellow gold chevron-like base supporting a cluster of peaks upon which the letter "T" is superimposed.
+It may be plain or jeweled as follows: four pearls and three blue sapphires in the base; white sapphire or diamond above the "T".
+The pearls arising from the base are symbolic of the other units of the organization.
 The four pearls in the base represent the four ideals of our organization: democracy, fellowship, scholarship, and service.
 The three blue sapphires within the points of the base represent the three mother unites of the national organization".

 The sorority's pledge pin was a "royal blue equilateral triangle each side of which forms part of the base of a gold obtuse-angled triangle.
 This pin is symbolical of the three founding units of the national organization.
 The blue is for loyalty to school and all things true, and gold is for golden deeds".

 The coat-of-arms was called a crest.
 "The crest again emphasizes the idea of true friendship.
 At the top of the crest is a sunburst rose, the flower of the organization- the rose of truth.
 Under the rose are clasped hands of friendship, resting on a column denoting strength- a strong friendship.
-The clasped hands resting on the column forming a T standing on the shield, the shield of courage.
-At the base we find the motto: We Unite to Build".
+The clasped hands resting on the column forming a "T" standing on the shield, the shield of courage.
+At the base we find the motto "We Unite to Build".

 Its motto was "We Unite to Build".
 Its flower was the sunburst rose.
 Its colors were royal blue and gold.